We Are Guardians: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on five critics, indicating "generally favorable" reviews.

 Christy Lemire of RogerEbert.com gave the film three out of four stars and wrote, "Logging is a huge industry in Brazil, particularly under the recent regime of former President Bolsonaro, who wanted to suppress the rights of Indigenous people and exploit the region for potassium.
 When you look at it from that perspective, it seems as if there's no end in sight, and the issue seems too massive for anyone—or any film—to get their arms around."
 Kent Hill of Film Threat gave the film a score of 8 out of 10, writing, "We Are Guardians is a poignantly timed reminder that the time to act is now.
 The filmmakers have taken an engulfing forefront approach to deliver to us, the audience, the immensity of the disaster occurring as we sit, breathing clean air, and not giving a single thought to the fact that, in the future, a lung full of fresh air might not be as readily available."